March 12, 2026 (3mo ago)

 | New Relic | $0.30/GB (over free tier) | None | Managed |

 If you're already running Temps, adding tracing to your app takes two environment variables and zero additional services.
-Temps includes a built-in OTLP-compatible endpoint that accepts traces over HTTP, stores them in TimescaleDB hypertables, and renders them in the dashboard.
+Temps exposes OTLP-compatible ingest endpoints at /api/otel/v1/traces, /api/otel/v1/metrics, and /api/otel/v1/logs, accepts protobuf-encoded payloads, and stores spans in TimescaleDB hypertables with a default 7-day retention policy.

 OTEL_SERVICE_NAME=my-app